KonstantinSKY/ibench/Front-end/README.md

 - find element by Tag `span`
 - check attribute `'class' = 'validation_status_ok'`

-## Findind by locators and indexes of element in array of elements in `se.elems`
+## Findind by locators with indexes of element in array of elements in `se.elems`
 Sometimes we need to find a lot of elements then select one or more of them by index and continue searching inside it

 In Selenium: